berkesevenler/The-World-s-Most-Basic-To-Do-App/README.md

 ---

-## 📸 Screenshot (Imagine This Simplicity)
-[Simple screenshot of the app goes here, or use your imagination]

----

 ## 🚀 Features
 - Add tasks effortlessly. ✏️
 - View all your tasks in a clean, minimalistic list. 👀